inDAGOverse/inDAGO/README.md

 💤 Disable your computer’s sleep mode to prevent the system from stopping the analysis

-💡 Lower screen brightness to reduce power consumption during extended operations.
+💡 Lower screen brightness to reduce power consumption.

 These simple precautions can help avoid incomplete runs caused by system inactivity.